-I can’t tell you how many times a client has walked into our office to speak to me about a “juicy” bit of information that he or she thinks is going to completely turn the case against their spouse.
-However, when I drill down a little deeper with the client it is revealed that the information is just that: information.
+I can't tell you how many times a client has walked into our office to speak to me about a "juicy" bit of information that they think will turn the case against their spouse completely.
+However, when I drill down a little deeper with the client, it is revealed that the information is just that: information.

-There is no evidence of any wrong-doing or bad act that could potentially sway their spouse to a favorable settlement agreement or something like that.
+There is no evidence of any wrongdoing or horrible act that could potentially sway their spouse to a favorable settlement agreement or something like that.

 Social media offers the sort of specificity in evidence that attorneys love.
-Most applications allow for detailed dating of material so that you can know down to the minute where someone is (or isn’t) as well as who they are spending their time with.
-If it’s evidence that you are in need of, social media accounts are often a fertile ground for plucking fresh evidence for courtroom use or negotiations.
+Most applications allow for detailed dating of material so that you can know down to the minute where someone is (or isn't) as well as who they are spending their time with.
+If it's the evidence you require, social media accounts are often fertile ground for plucking fresh evidence for courtroom use or negotiations.